Administrative Assistant: Job Duties, Career Outlook, and Educational Requirements

 Research what it takes to become an administrative assistant.
 Learn about education requirements, job duties, average wages, and job outlook to find out if this is the career for you.
 Schools offering Administrative Assistant degrees can also be found in these popular choices.

 Career Information At a Glance

 Administrative assistants perform a variety of tasks that help organizations and businesses operate efficiently.
-They answer phone calls, organize files, prepare documents, write and edit materials, and schedule appointments.
-They also assist staff members, set up videoconferencing, and purchase supplies.
-Information about education and training requirements, key skills, and employment for administrative assistants is listed in the following table.
+Information about education and training requirements, duties, and employment for administrative assistants is listed in the following table.

 |Education Required||High school diploma|